wilk/Ext.ux.Deferred/README.md

 		alert (value); // will print 10
 	});
 ```

-## Run the demo
-Go to *http://localhost/Ext.ux.Deferred/demo* and play it!

 ## Documentation
 You can build the documentation (like ExtJS Docs) with [**jsduck**](https://github.com/senchalabs/jsduck):